dmjio/miso/README.md

 ## Partnerships

-If you'd like to support this project financially, be it through requesting feature development, or a corporate partnership, please drop us a line at <p><a href="mailto:code@dmj.io">code@dmj.io</a></p> regarding what you have in mind and we will be in touch shortly.
+If you'd like to support this project financially, be it through requesting feature development, or a corporate partnership, please drop us a line and we will be in touch shortly. <p><a href="mailto:code@dmj.io">code@dmj.io</a></p>

 ## Individuals